-Business insurance is essential for your startup’s survival.
-The small business specialists at The Hartford can get you the right coverage in just minutes.
+Protecting your business with the right insurance allows you to continue operations and pay for damages in the event of a loss.
+Business insurance is essential for your startup’s survival, and the small business specialists at The Hartford can get you the coverage you need.
 You can get a free, no-obligation quote online in minutes.

 How Small Business Insurance Works for Startups

-Not having coverage puts your business and, sometimes, your personal assets at risk.
-According to the Insurance Information Institute, 40% of small businesses do not reopen after a disaster and another 25% close after a year.
+Not having coverage puts your business and, sometimes, your personal assets, at risk.
+According to an Insurance Information Institute press release, 40% of small businesses do not reopen after a disaster and another 25% close after a year.
+Even without the threat of natural disasters, the cost of customer lawsuits makes insurance a good idea.

 As a result, startups need business insurance if they: